 Our commitment to corporate social responsibility includes charitable sponsorship and philanthropic programs while ensuring that our jewelry is crafted—and our precious materials procured—in a responsible manner.
-We are a certified member of the Responsible Jewelry Council (“RJC”) and comply with the Kimberly Process governing the purchase of precious gemstones.
+We are a certified member of the Responsible Jewelry Council (“RJC”) and comply with the Kimberley Process governing the purchase of precious gemstones.
 All Harry Winston suppliers must certify that they maintain ethical business practices, and comply with applicable laws and regulations, including protecting basic human rights wherever they operate.

 As a member of the RJC, we are independently audited against the Responsible Jewelry Code of Practices – an international standard on responsible business practices for diamonds, gold and platinum group metals.
 The Code of Practices addresses human rights, employment and labor standards, environmental impact, mining practices, product disclosure, and other relevant topics in the jewelry supply chain.
 We require all employees who work on supply chain management to understand the RJC Code of Practices.
 Employees are trained to investigate violations of the Code of Practices and take appropriate action up to and including terminating agreements with vendors who have demonstrated egregious or uncorrected material violations.